Coordinator, Brian Howell

 The core of the program is in Anthropology (ANTH 116 and ANTH 351), with options for research methods (SOC 482, ANTH 482, HIST 201), elective credits chosen from a variety of areas, and a final research project to be conducted as an independent study under the guidance of a faculty mentor in the field of the student's primary interest.

 Students from any major can complete a Certificate in Mission Studies (CMS).
-If experimental courses or new courses not currently listed in the catalog have significant missiological content, students may petition for those courses to count toward the elective credits in either Theological Perspective or Social Science/Historical Perspectives as appropriate.
+If experimental courses or new courses not currently listed in the catalog have significant missiological content, students may petition for those courses to count toward the elective credits.
 Graduate courses taken as part of the CMS cannot be counted toward accelerated standing in a Wheaton MA program.

 In the senior year, CMS students will work with an academic independent study advisor to prepare a paper for presentation at a professional missiology or other disciplinarily appropriate conference, or publication in a missiological journal.
 This could be completed as two, 2-credit independent study spread across fall and spring semesters or a single, 4-credit course in the fall of the student's senior year.
 This will lead to a paper for presentation in the spring of the student's final year.
 The preferred conference for Wheaton students would be the Evangelical Missiological Society's regional Northcentral conference held in the Chicagoland area in March or early April each year.
 However, other conferences can be arranged with prior approval.
 The research paper will be based on original research appropriate to the student's discipline of focus.
 This may be in the student's major, though can be in any department in which the student can locate an appropriate advisor.

-Students who wish to earn the Certificate in Mission Studies must complete an application by December 1 of their sophomore year and submit it to the director of the certificate.
-Details can be found on the website for the CMS at http://www.wheaton.edu/academics/programs/sociology/certificate-for-mission-studies.
+Details can be found on the website for the CMS at https://www.wheaton.edu/academics/departments/anthropology-sociology-and-urban-studies/certificate-for-mission-studies/.
 Students should plan to take ANTH 116 by the end of the sophomore year, prior to the mission practicum.

 Certificate Requirements